veraison/go-cose/SECURITY.md

 ## Supported Versions

 [go-cose][go-cose] is currently is in active development, moving to a [1.0.0 release][v1.0.0-milestone].
 The latest pre-release will be supported until 1.0.0 is released.
-As 1.0.0 is released, pre-release references will need to be redirected 1.0.0.
+As 1.0.0 is released, pre-release references will need to be redirected to 1.0.0.

 | Version | Supported          |
 | ------- | ------------------ |